collinco/SavedRedditInterface/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This tool lets Reddit users access all of their saved posts or comments on one page.
 This was meant to solve the problem of manually scrolling through ~25 items at a time with the Reddit website.
-In addition to viewing your post/comments, there is the ability to unsave them directly from the app.
-Users are authenticated with OAuth2 for 1 hour with relevent scopre.
+In addition to viewing your post/comments, there is the ability to un-save them directly from the app.
+Users are authenticated with OAuth2 for 1 hour with relevant score.
 I have this code hosted on a small and slow heroku instance here : https://reddit-saved-app.herokuapp.com.
 Please feel free to open a PRs for any improvement!

 <p align="center">
   <img src="https://user-images.githubusercontent.com/13059208/115659013-849a5880-a2ff-11eb-8788-f347a8c63aa9.png">